schinken/py-webrelais/README.md

 ## Basic Usage

-* GET / Shows a page to control the LED Board
+* GET / Shows a page to control the relais card

 * POST /ports/[0-7]?
 Set a relai
 * GET /ports/[0-7]?
 Get the state of a specific relais